❌ TOXIC — Do Not Feed — Shallot

 Initially: vomiting, diarrhoea.
 After 24–48 hours: pale gums, weakness, rapid breathing — signs of haemolytic anaemia.
 Emergency vet needed.

 Yes — Labradors can eat shallot safely.
-Use the Large Dog column in the portion guide above.
+Refer to the Large Dog column in the chart above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like shallot on top of their regular diet adds calories.
 Treat shallot as an occasional reward, not a daily supplement.

 Yes — Shallot remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut shallot out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Shallot for Dogs